h4writer/droneshowcreator/docs/Workflow.rst

   .. image:: images/157.jpg

-*Delete keyframes => Select the keyframe you want to delete => click on the black dot in the properties => the dot becomes white again => the keyframe on the timeline has been deleted.*
+*Delete keyframes => Select the keyframe you want to delete => click on the black dot in the properties.*

   .. image:: images/158.jpg

+*The dot becomes white again => the keyframe on the timeline has been deleted.*

   .. image:: images/159.jpg